rohitgupta19/cdkv1-api-deployment-lambda/README.md

 `[~] Parameter ao-scoringdevBranch aoscoringdevBranch: {"Type":"String","Default":"master"} to {"Type":"String","Default":"develop"}`

-- run `npx cdk deploy TAScoringPipelines --require-approval never`
+- run `npx cdk deploy CDKLambdaDeployPipeline --require-approval never`

 Will re-deploy the cloudformation changes and also re-trigger the pipelines if there are any changes identified .